rigetti/qcs-sdk-qir/Readme.md

 This crate has the following external dependencies:

 * [cargo-make](https://github.com/sagiegurari/cargo-make) as a task runner - install that with `cargo install cargo-make`.
-* LLVM 11 installed and available on your `PATH`.
+* A supported LLVM version installed and available on your `PATH`.
 If you can't run `llvm-config`, then you will be unable to build this crate.
+The supported versions are listed in `Cargo.toml` under `[features]`.
 * A C compiler, such as `gcc` or `clang`, which supports LLVM 11 at a minimum.
 For OSX users, this means XCode version >= 12.5.
 * The QCS SDK shared library, which may be built or downloaded as described [here](https://github.com/rigetti/qcs-sdk-c). (**IMPORTANT**: while in development, use the `7-execution-result-pointer` branch).